 Essay Competition

-Rare disorders NZ is running an essay competition with a cash prize for health professional students to encourage students to engage with and learn about rare disorders.
+This rare disorders month Rare Disorders NZ is once again running an essay competition to encourage health professional students to engage with and learn about rare disorders.

-The competition is open to all individuals who are currently enrolled as students in a recognised New Zealand health professional program, or who are actively pursuing education or training in a health-related field.
+The competition is open to all individuals enrolled as students in a recognised New Zealand health professional program, or who are actively pursuing education or training in a health-related field.

 Further inspiration

-You may be interested in Aotearoa New Zealand’s first Rare Disorders Strategy published by the Ministry of Health in 2024 which you can find here and the 2024 Impact of Living with a Rare Disorder White paper based on the results of Rare Disorders NZ’s 2023 Voice of Rare Disorders survey which you can find here.
+You may be interested in Aotearoa New Zealand’s first Rare Disorders Strategy published by the Ministry of Health in 2024 which you can find here, Rare Disorders NZ's 7 priorities for rare here, and the 2024 Impact of Living with a Rare Disorder White paper based on the results of Rare Disorders NZ’s 2023 Voice of Rare Disorders survey which you can find here (note the 2026 white paper will be uploaded with the 2025 survey results after its launch on 11 March).

 How to enter